Search results for "homeless services" near 78205

 In collaboration with others, we offer an array of services to the poor and vulnerable in and around San Antonio, including underserved, unincorporated areas of Bexar County with high levels of poverty.
 The program serves a broad population of all ages, with a special focus on veterans, the disabled, seniors, those with children under 5, the homeless, and those at high risk of becoming homeless.

 Through our Essential Services Program, we offer an array of programs and services that address basic needs.
 In addition, limited financial assistance is provided for expenses such as utility bills, rent, and medication to low-income individuals as outlined by the Department of Housing and Urban Development.
-We also offer a Rapid Rehousing Program funded by Bexar County Economic and Community Development Department Development Services Division and City of San Antonio - Dept. of Human Services.
+We also offer a Rapid Rehousing Program funded by Bexar County Economic and Community Development Department Development Services Division and the City of San Antonio Department of Human Services.

 LGBTQ youth and young adults.